astrofrog/colormapize/README.rst

     colormapize your_image.jpg kittens

 This should open a Matplotlib window.
 Click once to define the start of a path and click again to define the end of the path.
 You can then use the + and - keys to add more samples along the path.
 If you are not happy with the path, just click twice again to define a new path.
-Once you are happy with it, press 'enter' and you will see a preview of the colormap on the right of the image, and the colormap will also be saved to e.g.``cmap_kittens.py``.
-You can continue to redefine the path until you are happy with it, and the file will be overwritten every time you press enter.
+Once you are happy with it, press 'enter' or 'c' and you will see a preview of the colormap on the right of the image, and the colormap will also be saved to e.g.``cmap_kittens.py``.
+You can continue to redefine the path until you are happy with it, and the file will be overwritten every time you press 'enter' or 'c'.
 Close the window once you are done.

 To use, make sure the colormap file (e.g. ``cmap_kittens.py``) is in the same directory as the directory where you want to make plots, and you can then use it